Skip to main content

 What the integration covers

-The Blockchain0x OpenAI Agents SDK integration is the official bridge between Blockchain0x agent wallets and the OpenAI Agents SDK's function_tool layer.
-It gives an Agent four capabilities it does not have by default: per-tool paid calls settled in USDC on Base, per-agent identity that counterparties can verify, a wallet-enforced spend policy that survives prompt injection, and an audit log indexed by Agent rather than by Runner invocation.
+Adding payments to the OpenAI Agents SDK is a pattern, not a package.
+You give each agent a wallet and have its tools pay through the x402 client, which adds four capabilities the SDK does not have by default: per-tool paid calls settled in USDC on Base, per-agent identity counterparties can verify, a wallet-enforced spend limit that survives prompt injection, and audit indexed by agent rather than by Runner invocation.

 Compatibility matrix